bem-site/bem-method/faq/faq.en.md

 ### Mixes

-A [mix](../method/key-concepts/key-concepts.en.md#mix) is an instance of different BEM entities being hosted on a single DOM node.
 When mixing a modifier, a block name indicates what block the modifier will be applied to.
 If a block name is not specified, the modifier will be applied to all the mixed BEM entities.

-Let's say we have a mix of a menu item (`menu_item`) and a button (`button`):
+Let's say we have a mix of a menu item (`menu__item`) and a button (`button`):

 ```html
 <div class="menu__item button"></div>